formkit/docs-content/inputs/dropdown.md

 In the above example, we are calling `hasNextPage` when we determine there are more pages to load.
 When this is done, FormKit appends a `Load more` option at the end of the rendered options list and automatically increments its `page` property.
 When the user selects the `Load more` option, the function assigned to the `options` prop (`loadCurrentlyPopularMovies`) is called again, and the process repeats.

-### Loading selected option

-In addition to loading options from a remote source, you can also load a selected option.
-This is useful when the option values are that of IDs and you would like to fetch more information about the given option on selection.
-In this example, after selecting an option, we are going to perform a look up to load the selected option's reviews:
+### Option loader

+FormKit's dropdown input also provides an `optionLoader` prop that allows you to rehydrate values that are not in the options list.
+In this example, we'll provide the autocomplete an initial value (a movie ID), and assign the `optionLoader` to a function that will make a request to the API to get the movie:

 <example
 name="Dropdown"
 :min-height="550"
 file="/_content/examples/dropdown/dropdown-option-loader.vue"></example>

+You can also use the `optionLoader` to perform lookups to fetch extra data.
+In this example, after selecting an option, we are going to perform a look up to load the selected option's movie review:

+<example
+name="Dropdown"
+:min-height="550"
+file="/_content/examples/dropdown/dropdown-option-loader-review.vue"></example>

 ### Load on scroll